 Due to research funding and breast cancer awareness, diagnosis and treatment in its early stages can be possible.
 Early detection and treatment decrease the death rate and increase the patient’s survival rate.

 Breast Cancer Types

-Some of the types of breast cancer are the following:
+Some of the types are the following:

 Dual carcinoma is a common type of breast cancer that begins within cells that line the milk ducts; these cells carry the breast milk to the nipple.

 - Invasive ductal carcinoma (IDC): Invasive ductal carcinoma is the primary reason behind 90% of invasive breast cancer in men and 80% in women.
 IDC starts in the milk duct cells and further grows through the duct walls surrounding the breast tissues and then spreads from the chest to other parts of the body.

 - Ductal Carcinoma in Situ (DCIS): Ductal Carcinoma in Situ (DCIS) (intraductal carcinoma) is a noninvasive carcinoma that develops and remains inside a milk duct in the breast.

 Invasive lobular carcinoma